Yajna: Offerings and style

-There were usually three fires lit in the center of the offering ground.
+The central element of all Vedic sacrifices is the ritual fire, which is essential regardless of the complexity of the ceremony.
+Three ritual fires are traditionally used during a Vedic sacrifice.
+These are the householder's fire (garhapatya), the southern fire (anvaharyapacana or daksinagni), and the offertorial fire (ahavaniya).
 Oblations are offered into the fire.
 Among the ingredients offered as oblations in the yajna are ghee, milk, grains, cakes and soma.
-The duration of a yajna depends on its type, some last only a few minutes whereas, others are performed over a period of hours, days or even months.
+The duration of a yajna depends on its type, some last only a few minutes whereas others are performed over a period of hours, days or even months.
 Some yajnas were performed privately, while others were community events.
 In other cases, yajnas were symbolic, such as in the Brihadaranyaka Upanishad hymn 3.1.6, where "the mind is the Brahmin of sacrifice" and the goal of sacrifice was complete release and liberation (moksha).